 Name: Evan Scribner

-That has been the pattern since being drafted in the 28th-round.
-Coming out of Central Connecticut State, the right-hander had been used in the rotation and as a reliever.
+Scribner had been used both as a starter and as a reliever in college.
 The four-year player completed 20 of the 33 games that he started for the Blue Devils, including seven of nine in 2007.
-The Diamondbacks decided to use him in relief to lessen the stress placed on Scribner's young arm – a role he thrived in.
+The Diamondbacks decided to use him in relief with that kind of stress having been put on Scribner's young arm.